-HUD, short for US Department of Housing and Urban Development, has a list of condominium complexes it will and will not accept for FHA financing.
+The US Department of Housing and Urban Development, or HUD, has a list of condominium complexes it will and will not accept for FHA financing.
 A condominium complex must comply with certain standards set forth by HUD if it wants to get on the approved list.
 But if a condo project is on the list, you shouldn’t have much trouble buying the property with an FHA loan.
-Check FHA mortgage rates.

 Basic FHA Condominium Requirements